-Hurricane season begins June 1 and ends November 30, with the peak threat period from mid-August through October.
-An 85% chance of a near- or above-normal season hurricane season is expected for the Atlantic Basin this year according to the forecast from the National Oceanic and Atmospheric Administration’s Climate Prediction Center.
-The forecast calls for a 70 percent chance of 12-17 named storms (with top winds of 39 mph or higher), of which five to eight will strengthen to a hurricane (with top winds of 74 mph or higher) and of those two to three will become major hurricanes (with top winds of 111 mph or higher, ranking Category 3, 4 or 5).
+Hurricane season begins June 1 and ends November 30.
+National Oceanic and Atmospheric Administration’s Climate Prediction Center is forecasting an active or extremely active season this year.
+The forecast calls for a 70 percent chance of 13-20 named storms (with top winds of 39 mph or higher), of which seven to 11 will strengthen to a hurricane (with top winds of 74 mph or higher) and of those three to six will become major hurricanes (with top winds of 111 mph or higher, ranking Category 3, 4 or 5).
 As with every hurricane season, it is important to have a hurricane preparedness plan in place.

 USACE Role in Hurricane Response